International Admissions Overview

 International Undergraduate Admissions

-Part I : Complete the online application and submit required academic (transcripts and test scores) documentation to the Office of Undergraduate Admissions.
+Part I : Complete the online application and submit the required academic (transcripts and test scores) documentation to the Office of Undergraduate Admissions.

-Part II : Provide the following required documentation to obtain the F-1 visa eligibility document (I-20) to the International Services.
+Part II : Provide the following required documentation to obtain the F-1 visa eligibility document (I-20) to International Student Services.
 The I-20 will only be issued after you are formally admitted to the university and after you provide the below listed documents.

 - Undergraduate Financial Certification Form (FCF) and supporting financial documentation.
 To learn more about the Alternate Estimated Cost of Living Expenses for International Students please click here.